oswhytecodes/oswhytecodes/README.md

 <a align="left" href="https://www.buymeacoffee.com/oswhytecodes"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200" /></a>

-- 🔭 I’m currently working on ... <b>Improving my JavaScript skills, building projects, intro to React </b>
+- 🔭 I’m currently working on ... <b>Improving my JavaScript skills, building projects, getting better at React </b>
-- 🌱 I’m currently learning ... <b>JavaScript.</b>
+- 🌱 I’m currently learning ... <b>React/Redux</b>
 - 👯 I’m looking to collaborate on ... <b> Any project building a website, to gain some experience and start networking.</b>
 - 🤔 I’m looking for help with ... <b>All things JavaScript.
 Any tips would be appreciated. </b>
-- 💬 Ask me about ... <b>My tiny business where I freelance as a Graphic Designer and sell handmade products via Etsy.</b>
+- 💬 Ask me about ... <b>My tiny business where I freelance as a Graphic Designer and sell handmade products via Etsy [@orincywhytedesigns](https://www.instagram.com/orincywhytedesigns/) </b>

 - 😄 Pronouns: ... <b>She/Her</b>